Insurance

 Cover under Mountaineering Ireland's Insurance Scheme provides for:

-• Attendance by club officials, instructors, leaders, teams and members in external meets and competitions sanctioned by the club and / or Mountaineering Ireland; or
+• Attendance by club officials, instructors, leaders, teams and members in external meets and competitions sanctioned by the club and / or Mountaineering Ireland

-• Whilst representing the club, in the participation of the sport or activity; or
+• Whilst representing the club, in the participation of the sport or activity

-• In the necessary administration and running of the club; including
+• In the necessary administration and running of the club

 • Club publications, website and social media channels